-- e.
+- d.
 Application to Extend Coverage.
-A Discharger that intends to continue discharging after the expiration date stated on the first page of this Order shall file a new NOI form by April 7, 2023. - f.
+A Discharger that intends to continue discharging after the expiration date stated on the first page of this Order shall file a new NOI form by the date stated on the first page of this Order. - e.
 Discharge Termination.
 A Discharger may terminate its coverage under this Order by submitting a complete and signed Notice of Termination form (Attachment C) and stating the reason for termination.
 The Executive Officer may also terminate or revoke coverage under this Order for any of the causes specified for an individual permit as set forth in 40 C.F.R. section 122.28(b)(3).
-After providing notice and an opportunity for a hearing, coverage under this Order may be terminated or modified for cause, including, but not limited to, the following: - i.
-Violation of any term or condition of this Order, - ii.
-Misrepresentation or failure to disclose all relevant facts in obtaining coverage under this Order, or - iii.
-Change in any condition that requires either a temporary or permanent reduction or elimination of the authorized discharge. - g.
+After providing notice and opportunity for a hearing, coverage under this Order may be terminated or modified for cause, including, but not limited to, the following: - i.
+Violation of any term or condition of this Order; - ii.
+Misrepresentation or failure to disclose all relevant facts in obtaining coverage under this Order; or - iii.
+Change in any condition that requires either a temporary or permanent reduction or elimination of the authorized discharge. - f.
 Need for Individual NPDES Permit.
 The Executive Officer may require any Discharger authorized to discharge pursuant to this Order to subsequently apply for and obtain an individual NPDES permit in the following circumstances: - i.
-The Discharger is not in compliance with this Order's requirements, - ii.
-A change has occurred in the availability of demonstrated technology or practices for the control or abatement of pollutants from the facility, - iii.
-Effluent limitation guidelines are promulgated for a discharge covered by this Order, - iv.
-A new or revised water quality control plan containing requirements applicable to a discharge is approved, - v.
-The requirements of 40 C.F.R. section 122.28(a) (the circumstances under which the Regional Water Board is authorized to issue a general permit) are not met, or - vi.
-Any other condition specified in 40 C.F.R. section 122.28(b)(3) is met. - 3.
-Water Reclamation Specifications (Water Reclamation only) - a.
-Reclamation Activities.
-Reclaimed water quality shall be consistent with the effluent limitations applicable to the discharge.
-Water reclamation activities shall be described in the Discharger's NOI, including the method of any additional treatment and location and type of water reclamation.
+The Discharger is not in compliance with the requirements of this Order; - ii.
+A change has occurred in the availability of demonstrated technology or practices for the control or abatement of pollutants from the facility; - iii.
+Effluent limitation guidelines are promulgated for the discharges covered by this Order; - iv.
+A new or revised water quality control plan containing requirements applicable to the discharge is approved; - v.
+The requirements of 40 C.F.R. section 122.28(a) (the circumstances under which the Regional Water Board may issue a general permit) are not met; or - vi.
+Any other condition specified in 40 C.F.R. section 122.28(b)(3) is met.

+3. Water Reclamation Specifications